 Our treasury strategies to reduce exchange rate risks are intended to mitigate the impact of exchange rate fluctuations.
 No assurance may be given that our hedging activities will sufficiently protect us against declines in the value of the U.S. dollar.
 Furthermore, if the value of the U.S. dollar increases, we may record losses in connection with the loss in value of the remaining hedging instruments at the time.
-In the first half of 2008, as the result of cash flow hedging, we recorded a net gain of \$30 million, consisting of a gain of \$11 million to research and development expenses, a gain of \$16 million to costs of goods sold and a gain of \$3 million to selling, general and administrative expenses, while in the first half of 2007, we recorded a net gain of \$18 million.
-In the second quarter of 2008, we generated net gain of \$18 million, compared to a net gain of \$9 million in the second quarter of 2007, and a gain of \$12 million in the first quarter of 2008.
+In the first quarter of 2008, as the result of cash flow hedging, we recorded a net profit of \$6 million, consisting of a profit of \$5 million to research and development expenses, and a profit of \$1 million to selling, general and administrative expenses, while in the first quarter of 2007, we recorded a net profit of \$10 million.

-The net effect of the consolidated foreign exchange exposure resulted in a net gain of \$11 million in "Other income and expenses, net" in the first half of 2008.
+The net effect of the consolidated foreign exchange exposure resulted in a net gain of \$4 million in "Other income and expenses, net" in the first quarter of 2008.

 Assets and liabilities of subsidiaries are, for consolidation purposes, translated into U.S. dollars at the period-end exchange rate.
 Income and expenses are translated at the average exchange rate for the period.
 The balance sheet impact of such translation adjustments has been, and may be expected to be, significant from period to period since a large part of our assets and liabilities are accounted for in Euros as their functional currency.
 Adjustments resulting from the translation are recorded directly in shareholders' equity, and are shown as "Accumulated other comprehensive income (loss)" in the consolidated statements of changes in shareholders' equity.
-At June 28, 2008, our outstanding indebtedness was denominated mainly in U.S. dollars and in Euros.
+At March 30, 2008, our outstanding indebtedness was denominated mainly in U.S. dollars and in Euros.

-For a more detailed discussion, see "Item 3, Key Information - Risk Factors - Risks Related to Our Operations" in the Form 20-F as may be updated from time to time in our public filings.
+For a more detailed discussion, see Item 3, "Key Information - Risk Factors - Risks Related to Our Operations" - our financial results can be adversely affected by fluctuations in exchange rates, principally in the value of the U.S. dollar" in our Form 20-F as may be updated from time to time in our public filings.